Peace, one and all…

 I officially converted to Islam in 1998, though I’ve been exploring all things Islamic since the early ’90s.
 I’m deeply fascinated by the religious traditions of the world in general, and by the many shades of Islam in particular.
 Like most converts, during my time in the House of Islam, I’ve moved through a whole range of different groups and perspectives.
 In short, I’ve come to realise that what I love most about the Islamic tradition is its diversity, and also that I abhor narrow-mindedness and bigotry.

 As we struggle to make our faith a lived, and living reality, we cross boundaries, usually other peoples.
 As such, labels can be as limiting as they are helpful.
 I believe that religion exists to help us become more fully human beings, and human beings defy easy description.
 Thus, a part of being human is acknowledging where we have come from and where we now find ourselves, with gratitude.
 These days, when describing myself to others, I usually say I am simply a Muslim, and a part of the Mevlevi path (through the Threshold Society).
-I come from a Sunni background, though as a lover of the Ahl al-Bayt, I have a deep interest in the Shi`a tradition.
+I come from a Sunni background, though as a lover of the Ahl al-Bayt, I have a deep love for the Shi`a tradition.

 My aim in writing this blog is to learn: about God, about myself and about this strange thing called life.
 As intention is fundamental to any spiritual growth, I’ve written some thoughts on this topic.